Domirando/SolSomeJavaProb/README.md

 # SolSomeJavaProb
-Solutions to some of Java problems
+Solutions to some of Java problems with while